Native Instruments Strummed Acoustic 1 & 2 – Campfire Kool

-Whether you’re a guitarist or not, Strummed Acoustic delivers amazing results and is surprisingly easy to use.
-With a huge selection of MIDI virtual instruments available today, sometimes what you really need is something that is a simple to use as possible with convincing results, Acoustic Strummer from Native Instruments should be high on your shortlist.
+Whether or not you’re a competent guitarist, Strummed Acoustic delivers realistic results and is surprisingly easy to use.
+With a huge selection of MIDI virtual instruments available today, sometimes what you really need is something that is as simple to use as possible with convincing results, Acoustic Strummer from Native Instruments should be high on your shortlist.

-There is no doubt a well recorded acoustic guitar ads sparkle and movement to any pop or rock song, ask Kyle Gass if he’d replace his trusty 6 string with a Strat in Tenacious D, I highly doubt it.
-Acoustic guitar is also quite tricky to record well, especially for a small studio where acoustic treatment is often limited.
+There is no doubt a well-recorded acoustic guitar adds sparkle and movement to any pop or rock song, ask Tenacious D’s Kyle Gass if he’d replace his trusty 6-string with a Fender Strat, I highly doubt it.
+The acoustic guitar is also quite tricky to record well, especially for a small studio where acoustic treatment is often limited.
 Even if you own a quality, well-tuned guitar, coming up with interesting rhythms and phrases can be a challenge for all but the most seasoned guitarists.